JPTeasdale/sveltefire/docs/src/pages/firestore/doc-component.md

 - `default` - The document data
 - `loading` - Loading state
-- `doesNotExist` - A document does not exist for the provided ref
+- `notExist` - A document does not exist for the provided ref

 ### Slot Props